wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/01-Introduction_and_Goals.md

 - Ensure the coherence of data modeling in a certain topic.
 - Review changes to the structured data.

-### Wikidata editor
+#### Wikidata editor

 - Edit [Terms](../../Glossary.md#term) and sitelinks of entities without using JavaScript in a browser.

-### Commons editor
+#### Commons editor

-Some Commons editor expectations probably only apply to the MediaInfo extension, however many end up influencing Repository architecture.
+Some [Commons](../../Glossary.md#commons) editor expectations probably only apply to the MediaInfo extension, however many end up influencing Repository architecture.

 - Store structured data relevant to files on Commons, on Commons.
 - Describe Commons files using concepts from Wikidata.
-- Structured data can be added to a file without the need for extra "creation" of some entity.
+- Structured data can be added to a file without the need for extra "creation" of some entity or page.
-- There is a known mapping between the File page and structured data?
+- There is a known mapping between the [File page](../../Glossary.md#mediawiki-file-page) and structured data location

-### Non Wikimedia project editor
+#### 3rd party editor

 - Use the same Wikidata ontology on a non Wikimedia Wikibase.
 - Extend a non Wikimedia Wikibase with relevant entities from Wikidata ([federation](../../Glossary.md#federated-properties)).

+### Importer

+- - Import large amount of data (>1M entities) into a third-party Wikibase quickly & efficiently.

+#### Wikidata Data donor

+- Import (donate) subset of my collection data to Wikidata.
+- Monitor, maintain, and re-export the data donated to Wikidata.
+- Cross-check an external data collection against Wikidata.

 ### Data re-user

-- Access a Repos's content via a web API.
+- Access a Repositories content via a web API.

 #### Wikidata Data re-user